gunthercox/ChatterBot/docs/sessions.rst

    :members:

-Each session object holds a queue of the most recent communications that have occured durring that session.
-The queue holds tuples with two values each, the first value is the input that the bot recieved and the second value is the response that the bot returned.
+Each session object holds a queue of the most recent communications that have occurred during that session.
+The queue holds tuples with two values each, the first value is the input that the bot received and the second value is the response that the bot returned.

 .. autoclass:: chatterbot.queues.ResponseQueue